Configuration

 MEERKAT_MUTUAL_AUTH_OPTIONAL

-, mutual authentication becomes optional when Meerkat DSA binds to
+If set to 1, mutual authentication becomes optional when Meerkat DSA binds to

 other DSAs.
 If the remote DSA responds with a bind result containing no